MychoTormes/ECE2112_PA1/README.md

 ## Background
 The steps:

-1) Define emotify:
+1) Define emoticon:

          def emoticon(n)

-2) Verity the specific words to make into emoticons
+2) Verify the specific words to make into emoticons

          z = "smile" in n